anthonykulis/cps206/README.md

 * How to create and when to use interfaces.

 ### [Advanced Interfaces](interfaces/advanced) (2 to 3 weeks)
-* How to use interfaces in polymorphism, pplying the Interface segregation principle, and using java 8 lambdas in interfaces.
+* How to use interfaces in polymorphism, applying the Interface segregation principle, and using java 8 lambdas in interfaces.

 ### [Advanced OOP Survey](advanced_survey_topics) if time permits (0 to 4 weeks)
 * Topics may include socket i/o, web, 3rd party queues, SaaS.